FREQUENTLY ASKED QUESTIONS

 4. Will it work?
 Research has shown some therapy is better than no therapy at all.
 AEDP, Brainspotting EMDR, EMI, Sensorimotor Psychotherapy & IFS therapy are modern therapies that have a very high 'therapeutic effect'

 5. Which counsellor should I choose?
 It's difficult without actually meeting the therapist in person.
 We all get on with people differently.
 I think it's important to feel comfortable enough to open up to someone.
 I think it's also important that your therapist is trained in as many therapies as possible.
-Consider that all counsellors have different training and experience.
-I charge a bit more than the average counsellor because I'm trained in more therapies than 'counselling' alone.
+I charge more than the average counsellor because I'm trained in more therapies than 'counselling' alone.

 6. Can I send/refer a relative or friend to you?
-No, the person who comes for therapy must 'self-refer', this is an important step in recovery and the process.
+No, the person who comes for therapy must 'self-refer', this is an important 'first step' in recovery and the process.

-7. Can I fund someone else's sessions, e.g a son or daughter?
+7. Can I fund someone else's sessions, e.g son, daughter, partner?
 First of all ask the person, and decided on how many sessions will be funded.
 Therapy can continue for years sometimes, it's best to be transparent and realistic...
 6 sessions is a minimal amount and often not enough for things like PTSD and Complex Trauma.
 I do not take Social Services referrals.

 Take a look at the page Perceptions of Counselling, which may also answer some of your questions.